 Using a GPS to get to the farm is recommended as you must make several double turns in a housing development area.

-The cost is $2 per car, and you can even buy sunflowers at their store.
+The cost is around $2 per car, and you can even buy sunflowers at their store.

 The sunflowers are not available all year round, so we recommend contacting them at 939-402-7967 to ensure the correct season to plan your trip.

 This is the perfect beach if you want to enjoy a wide-open beach, beautiful views, and a picnic with the sea breeze.

 La Ponderosa Lighthouse Ruins, the Borinquen Beach area, and the Wilderness Beach are three of the best things to see in the Punta Borinquen Beach area.

 Each of these three places is special in its way.
 The beach is in the Aguadilla neighborhood of Malleza Baja.